cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

-Any uuid of a creator.
+Any identifier of a creator.

 **Example**

-Retrieve all events and places created by user with uuid `86a02c65-696d-5b12-a9b1-9e3bc8e6303c`:
+Retrieve all events and places created by user with id `86a02c65-696d-5b12-a9b1-9e3bc8e6303c`:

 ```
 GET /offers/?q=creator:86a02c65-696d-5b12-a9b1-9e3bc8e6303c